rialDave/Streamlabs-Chatbot-VIPTools/README.md

 2. Create a new Folder called _"VIPTools"_
 3. Drop/clone all of the stuff from this Repository in there
-4. Load the scripts in SL Chatbot and you're good to go!
+4. Load the scripts in SL Chatbot
+5. Important: Set your Channel-ID and API-Credentials in the settings of the script in SL Chatbot

 If you're having trouble with loading scripts in the SL Chatbot, see: https://www.youtube.com/watch?v=l3FBpY-0880

 How to use
 ------------

-You don't really need to (and can, because there's no config yet) configure much.
+You don't really need to configure much besides the credentials mentioned above.
 Usage information will be added here later.

 **Important:** Don't delete your old VODs (whyever you would).
 This script is based on the saved VODs and their IDs.
 Maybe there will be a command in the future, to fix the checkins after a VOD was deleted.

+This Script only works when you have activated the saving of your past streams as VODs on Twitch.

 Changelog
 ---------